adbartni/fmri_preprocessing/README.md

  - 3) Stage - which stage of preprocessing to run; options are "Premelodic," "Melodic," "Postmelodic," and "All"

-To run premelodic steps (brain extraction, slicetime correction, motion outlier detection, etc.) on 10 threads:\n `python main.py subject_list.csv 10 premelodic`
+To run premelodic steps (brain extraction, slicetime correction, motion outlier detection, etc.) on 10 threads:

+`python main.py subject_list.csv 10 premelodic`